-BANKS COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2016
+BANKS COUNTY BOARD OF EDUCATION RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES JUNE 30, 2017

-Net change in fund balances total governmental funds (Exhibit "E")

-Amounts reported for governmental activities in the Statement of Activities are different because:

-Governmental funds report capital outlays as expenditures.
+Net change in fund balances total governmental funds (Exhibit "E") \$ 7,715,034.88 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.

-Capital outlay \$ 1,913,242.97

-Depreciation expense

-(1,198,025.66)

-715,217.31

-The net effect of various miscellaneous transactions involving capital assets

-(i.e., sales, trade-ins, donations, and disposals) is to decrease net position.

-Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
-(46,757.13)

-The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Capital outlay Depreciation expense \$ 1,287,887.89 (1,229,514.48) 58,373.41 The net effect of various miscellaneous transactions involving capital assets (i.e., sales, trade-ins, donations, and disposals) is to decrease net position.
+(905,445.01) Revenues from lease to purchase agreement reported in the Statement of Activities that do not provide current year financial resources are not reported as revenues in the governmental funds.
+366,666.68 Taxes reported in the Statement of Activities that do not provide current financial resources are not reported as revenues in the funds.
+(40,825.54) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts and the difference between the carrying value of refunded debt and the acquisition cost of refunded debt when debt is first issued.
 These amounts are deferred and amortized in the Statement of Activities.

-Amortization of bond premium \$ 107,184.63

-Bond principal retirements

-2,110,000.00

-2,217,184.63

-District pension contributions are reported as expenditures in the governmental funds when made.
+General obligation bonds issued, including a premium of \$726,153.35 Amortization of bond premium Bond principal retirements \$ (10,501,153.35) 167,697.41 2,215,000.00 (8,118,455.94) District pension contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the Statement of Net Position because the reported net pension liability is measured a year before the District's report date.
 Pension expense, which is the change in the net pension liability adjusted for changes in deferred outflows and inflows of resources related to pensions, is reported in the Statement of Activities.

-Pension expense 735,818.95

-Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+Pension expense (680,441.48) Some items reported in the Statement of Activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds governmental funds.

-Accrued interest on issuance of bonds 35,166.67

-Change in net position of governmental activities (Exhibit "B") \$ 2,877,544.74
+Change in net position of governmental activities (Exhibit "B")

-BANKS COUNTY BOARD OF EDUCATION STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS JUNE 30, 2016
+BANKS COUNTY BOARD OF EDUCATION STATEMENT OF FIDUCIARY NET POSITION FIDUCIARY FUNDS JUNE 30, 2017